 In other words, research, research, research.

 And don’t I wish I’d talked with Franssen before I bought my 2015 Honda Pilot (way too big for my family) or my Canon 1D camera (too many bells and whistles) or even the house in Florida (12 years of regret, that one).
 But alas, I didn’t have her number.
 Catherine, where were you when I needed you?
+(Related: His broken Fitbit is worthless.
+Can he get a free replacement?)

 How to get out of your purchase